micahgodbolt/grunt-phantomcss/README.md

 > Automate CSS regression testing with PhantomCSS

 ## Alt Runner Settings
-To enable the alternate task runner sets `alt-runner=true` in the PhantomCSS Settings
+To enable the alternate task runner set `alt-runner=true` in the PhantomCSS grunt task options

 Grunt automatically envokes `casper.start()` when it begins, so all test files need to start with `casper.thenOpen`